moji2002/react-device-detector-lib/readme.md

 # react-device-detector

-Bare minimum device detector with no dependecy
-Renders components based on device
+Bare minimum device detector with no dependecy, Renders components based on device
 # only 498B gziped